inside.ewu.edu

 MSW/MPA - Master Degree in Social Work and Public Administration: This degree allows students to prepare for professional employment in both social work and public administration.
 There are 122 total credits required for the MSW/MPA for two year and part time students and 83 total credits for MSW/MPA Advanced Standing students.
 Dual degree students use SOWK 525 and SOWK 526 to substitute for PADM 501.
 Students must be accepted into both programs before graduating from one in order to qualify for the Dual Degree Program.
 Contact MPA Director Courtney Jensen, PhD, cejensen@ewu.edu

-Combined Degree - MA in Addiction Studies: This degree allows students to obtain a MA in Addiction Studies using sixteen approved credits from the MSW program to serve as specialized content.
+MSW - MA in Addiction Studies: This degree allows students to obtain a MA in Addiction Studies using 12 approved credits from the MSW program to serve as specialized content.
 Students interested in this degree option must be currently enrolled in the MSW program or recently graduated from the MSW program within the past three years.
-The number of credits needed to graduate with this degree is 56.
+The MSW SOWK 540 is counted for the MA Addiction Studies degree.
 This program provides the addiction-specific course competencies required by the Department of Health to satisfy the academic requirements of the Substance Use Disorder Professional (SUDP) credential in Washington state.
-Additional requirements for the SUDP include passing the NCC AP examination and completing 1,500 supervised addiction counseling hours.
-Please contact Addiction Studies for details and application information.
-Contact Addiction Studies, adst@ewu.edu
+Additional requirements for the SUDP include a background check, passing the NCAC Level I or II exam, and completing 1,500 supervised hours in an approved agency as a substance use disorder trainee (SUDPT).
+Contact Addiction Studies for details and application information, adst@ewu.edu

 Social Work Courses